 This is a very simple matter.
 How colours are combined on an app affect readability.
-SmileVoice app for Android OS is an utility that allows Smile subscribers to make calls with, send/receive SMS, and check SmileVoice balance.
-It works fine for the most part but fails badly in one of those areas.
+SmileVoice app for Android OS is a utility that allows Smile subscribers to make calls with, send/receive SMS, and check SmileVoice balance.
+It works fine for the most part, but fails badly in one of those areas.

 How To Check SmileVoice Balance